 Suman Kulung and Chhechee Sherpa are crowned the 2017 ETR champions but all credit goes to each and every finisher.
-It is a beautiful moment to see the pain, the passions and emotions from six grueling days on the most incredible trails released as each and every runner passed under the ETR banner.
-Tears, joy and relief; it was a bond shared with each and every runner and one that each member of the ETR staff could appreciate.
-You see, the race is not only about the participants, it is also about the incredible organisation and planning task that is undertaken by Jordi Abad and his team.
+It is a beautiful moment to see the pain, the passions, and emotions from six grueling days on the most incredible trails released as each and every runner passed under the ETR banner.
+Tears, joy, and relief; it was a bond shared with each and every runner and one that each member of the ETR staff could appreciate.
+You see, the race is not only about the participants, but it is also about the incredible organization and planning task that is undertaken by Jordi Abad and his team.

 This is no ordinary race!
 You can’t just drive a car to a place as and when it is needed.
 Meticulous planning makes this race happen and I have to say, it was executed to precision and perfection.